IU-PR/Capstone_project/content/docs/2024/A-Shot/week03.md

 ### **Technical Infrastructure**

-For the initial launch of our models, we utilized a laptops with NVIDIA RTX 3060 and NVIDIA GTX 1650M GPUs.
+For the initial launch of the models, we utilized a laptops with NVIDIA RTX 3060 and NVIDIA GTX 1650M GPUs.
 When they were launched successfully, for the next processing we transitioned to using server with an NVIDIA TESLA P40 GPU.
 This powerful infrastructure allowed us to handle the computational demands of our deep learning tasks efficiently.